Prenatal Care

 RACE/ETHNICITY DETAIL

-Early Prenatal Care Rate by Race/Ethnicity in San Bernardino County, 2020
+Race/Ethnicity Distribution of Early Prenatal Care and Births in San Bernardino County, 2023